xpinked/ctf-writeups/noxCTF18/Web/HiddenDOM/Solution.md

 http://chal.noxale.com:5588/index.php?target=http://chal.noxale.com:5588/index.php

-Why? because itd requesting from us to write a URL there.
+Why? because its requesting from us to write a URL there.

 Why not trying to put the site URL itself?